 Now we calculate the probability of detecting a superposition of the neutrino mass states produced in the pion decay with the emission of a charged lepton with mass $ M_{\beta} $ at a distance $ L $ from the source.
 This probability is equal to

-First, perform the calculation taking the density matrix given by formula \eqref{22} as $ {\varrho}^{(\nu)} (y,x;q,\zeta,\alpha; L) $.
+First, perform the calculations taking the density matrix ${\varrho}^{(\nu)} (y,x;q,\zeta,\alpha; L) $ given by formula \eqref{22}.
 That is, we assume that the group velocities of the mass states are the same.
 We change the integration variables

 and limit the range of integration over the variable $ z_{+}^{\mu}$ to the size of the area in which the reaction takes place \cite{Schwinger}.
-Then, after dividing by the volume of the reaction area, we obtain (see appendix \ref{A.2})
+Then, after dividing by the volume of the reaction area, we obtain (see \ref{A.2})

 Here

 is the ratio of the arithmetic mean to the geometric mean of the corresponding neutrino masses.
 The origin of the factor